 In short, the reason that debt has declined is our plummeting access to credit rather than a simultaneous personal finance enlightenment.

 Cameron's conference speech wasn't the first time that the Tories have equated the national debt with a credit card debt.

-George Osborne is particularly keen on the analogy and, in fact, used it at the same conference.
+George Osbourne is particularly keen on the analogy and, in fact, used it at the same conference.